Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/mysql.md

 ## Prerequisites

 * MySQL Server `8.0`, `5.7`, or `5.6`.
-* Create a dedicated read-only Daspire user with access to all tables needed for replication.
+* Create a dedicated read-only Daspire user with access to all tables needed for replication
-* Host
-* Port
-* Database
-* Username
-* Password

 ## Features